search icon

 IBM

-The brand has successfully survived all the crises of the 20th century and become one of the world’s largest manufacturers of computer hardware and software.
+IBM has successfully survived all the crises of the 20th century and has become one of the world’s largest manufacturers of computer hardware and software.

 9. General Motors

 William Durant started his business in 1908 during the Banking Panic in the USA.
-GM was a holding that absorbed car manufacturers, including Buick, Oldsmobile, Cadillac, Chevrolet.
+GM was a holding company that absorbed several car manufacturers, including Buick, Oldsmobile, Cadillac, and Chevrolet.
 The strategy proved to be successful in order to survive in a competitive struggle.

 General Motors